 - The bed is queen sized and made with soft clean linens (I have professional housekeepers) and a down comforter and two pillows.

-- The closet and dresser are available for your clothes while you stay.
+- The closet is available for your clothes while you stay.

 - There are windows (with blinds and/or curtains) facing east and west.

 - I offer self-service breakfast (muesli/granola) and fruit and a non-dairy milk, coffee and tea, and there is space in the refrigerator for you.

 - Free Wifi

 - I can provide you with shampoo, conditioner, soap, and razors.

 - I have a huge (maybe 52 inches?) flat screen TV in the living room with 800 channels (rough guess), which you are welcome to view.
 I have some SF-oriented films which may interest you.

 - There is a washer/dryer, iron and ironing board.

 - I'll provide maps, tourist guides, suggested sights and travel tips.